saif-ellafi/foundryvtt-minimal-ui/README.md

 ## Compatibility issues?

-I work on Minimal UI based on my personal preferences, and of course share it to others that share my preferences too!.
+I work on Minimal UI based on my personal preferences, and of course share it with others because I love doing so!
 Having this said, I only use a small limited subset of modules, and making it work with all of them out there takes work, which I am usually honestly not motivated to do.
 Do consider inviting me a Coffee and let me know which one doesn't work for you, I'll be more inspired afterwards :)

 One Exception: I won't support any modules behind a paycheck or a subscription.
 I believe paid modules should be the ones supporting free modules, and not the other way around.
 Sorry about that!